 Located at the 60-acre Larchmont Reservoir, Sheldrake offers hiking trails and environmental programs for families and schools.
-The children’s programs combine in-class discussion with on-site visits to one of three local sites: Larchmont Reservoir, Sheldrake River Trail, or Dog Beach.
-At summer camps, children explore the trails, investigate pond life, and search for animals in nature’s playground.
+The School Group programs combine in-class discussion with on-site visits to one of three local sites: Larchmont Reservoir, Sheldrake River Trail, or Dog Beach.
+At summer and vacation week camps, children explore the trails, investigate pond life, and search for animals in nature’s playground.
 Adults programs include composting, vegetable gardening, and volunteer environmental education.

 Teatown Lake Reservation